0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/remove-interactions.md

 id: remove-interactions
 title: Remove Interaction
 sidebar_label: Remove Interaction
-description: "Remove a list of InteractionEntity from the Polygon ID SDK by their IDs."
+description: "Remove a list of InteractionEntity from the optimism ID SDK by their IDs."
 keywords:
   - docs
-  - polygon id
+  - optimism id
   - holder
   - issuer
   - verifier